 One must start somewhere.
-It's the old cinephile's cliché to endorse this film but like most clichés, it bears some truth in it.
+It's a cliché to endorse this film and deservedly so.
 NOT OVERRATED.

 Arthouse cinema and masterful at that.
 Density and ambiguity - you have it both ways here.
 Film as a tool to register not only people but buildings, furniture, arbitrary things, time cristalls that reflect our life.